James Allen's Girls' School: 20th century

 In the early 20th century, Ralph Vaughan Williams worked at the school as a singing master, and his friend Gustav Holst worked as music teacher at JAGS from 1904 for 16 years.
 Holst collaborated on Tennyson’s Songs from the Princess while at JAGS.
 He stopped teaching there in 1920 but maintained a close connection with the school.
 Choral music and singing developed into a core part of school life.
-By 1916 a school orchestra emerged for the first time and in 1920 JAGS girls participated in Holst’s 4th Thaxted Festival in Suffolk as a farewell to the composer.
+By 1916 a school orchestra emerged for the first time and in 1920 JAGS girls participated in Holst’s 4th Thaxted Festival in Essex as a farewell to the composer.
 A series of stained glass windows was installed in 1969 in the Holst Hall.

 Sports Mistress Mildred Knott was appointed in 1921; she was an excellent hockey player who became captain of the England hockey team.

-The school was evacuated at the beginning of the war to Walthamstow Hall school in Sevenoaks, Kent but in May 1940 returned to Dulwich.
+The school was evacuated at the beginning of WWII (Sept.1939) to Walthamstow Hall school in Sevenoaks, Kent but in May 1940 returned to Dulwich.

 In the 1950s and 60s JAGS expanded and community work was popular.
 Under Miss Prissian a new theatre was opened by Jonathan Miller in 1983; the first girls’ school to have a purpose built theatre.

 The 1990s saw a great deal of building work in the school, Community Action was developed and links with local state schools were established.